Diseases & Conditions

 Your doctor may order imaging tests to help confirm your diagnosis and identify any other problems.

 X-rays.
-These pictures will show any injuries to the bones that make up your shoulder joint.
+X-rays will show any injuries to the bones that make up your shoulder joint.

 Magnetic resonance imaging (MRI).
-This provides detailed images of soft tissues.
+An MRI provides detailed images of soft tissues.
 It may help your doctor identify injuries to the ligaments and tendons surrounding your shoulder joint.

 Chronic shoulder instability is often first treated with nonsurgical options.
-If these options do not relieve the pain and instability, surgery may be needed.
+If these options do not relieve the pain and instability, you may need surgery.